Logo

 Note: This career ladder series incorporates the State Emergency On-Scene Coordinator level, and the State Emergency Senior On-Scene Coordinator level.
 Based on the level of work applicable to the employing agency and functional area, positions can be allocated up to the Emergency Senior On-Scene Coordinator level.
 The State Emergency On-Scene Coordinator level provides entry for hiring new employees into the class series but does not preclude hiring new employees at higher levels.
 Employees may be promoted through the career ladder in accordance with job requirements and promotional standards.
 Promotional standards, a selection document under separate cover, sets forth the criteria that defines and describes the requirements that must be met at each level.
 Advancement of employees through the career ladder is dependent on the employee’s performance and the agency's/department's operational needs and distribution of work.

-The State Emergency Prevention and Response Chief level, although not part of the career ladder, provides competitive opportunity for movement of employees.
+The State Emergency Prevention and Response Administrator level, although not part of the career ladder, provides competitive opportunity for movement of employees.

 Essential Functions